 Temporary Closure of Ceramics Gallery

-Over the winter months, The Bowes Museum will be working on plans to refurbish the Ceramics gallery.
+Over the next few months, The Bowes Museum will be working on plans to refurbish the Ceramics gallery.
 This aim of this programme of work will be to improve accessibility to the Museum’s large and important collection of Ceramics and increase visitors’ enjoyment of it.

-The current galleries will be closed in two phases, from 10 November and from 1 December until further notice, to allow time to temporarily pack the collections away and undertake refurbishment work in the galleries.
+The current galleries will be closed until further notice, to allow time to temporarily pack the collections away and undertake refurbishment work in the galleries.

 We aim to keep disruption to a minimum we thank you for your patience during these exciting times.